rackerlabs/rccc/README.md

 Start the ruby interpreter

     cd ruby/
-    irb
+    pry

 Set the username and apiKey

     username = "{blank}"
     api_key = "{blank}"

-Quit irb and clear the history at the end of a challenge
+Clear the history at the end of a challenge

-    exit
-    rm ~/.irb_history
+    hist --clear